newrelic-experimental/k8s-diag-utilities/pixie-diag/README.md

 px run px/cluster
 ```

-You should see output from the cluster when running the `px run px/cluster` command.
-This helps
+This enables `pixie-diag.sh` to provide some additional logging specific to Pixie.
+You should see output from the cluster when running the `px run px/cluster` command if you've authenticated successfully.

 # Usage